 I just wish someone told me all of this before I started my first blog.
 Here are 11 things you should know before starting your first blog:

 When I started blogging, I hoped that I would get a ton of traffic through search engines because all of the other popular blogs got a lot of Google love.
 The reality is you won’t get too much traffic from Google because your blog is new…it takes years before your search engine traffic kicks in.

-If you are willing to spend money, you can buy traffic from StumbleUpon ads or Facebook ads, but if you aren’t, you’ll have to focus on building your social media profiles.
+If you are willing to spend money, you can buy traffic from Facebook ads, but if you aren’t, you’ll have to focus on building your social media profiles.
 This means you’ll have to spend time participating in the community, befriending other people, sharing stories and even messaging other users.

 As you go through this process, don’t put all of your time and energy into one social media site because sometimes even the popular sites die down.
 I made my first blog, Pronet Advertising, popular by consistently getting on the front page of Digg.
 Today, however, Digg isn’t popular.
 You have to diversify your social media traffic.

 Once you build up your social media profiles, you can make almost any blog popular.
 For example, my business partner and I were able to get the Crazy Egg blog to over 100,000 visitors a month in less than one year.
 We did this by promoting the blog content on our social profiles.